Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ### Experiment
 The code under **/experiments** directory reproduces our experiments and results for each RQ.
 Executing code under this directory requires a conda environment.

-Execute ```pip install -r experiment/requirements.txt``` to install the required dependencies to execute the RE experiment scripts.
+Execute ```pip install -r experiments/requirements.txt``` to install the required dependencies to execute the experiment scripts for each RQ.
 Open the following ipynb files in an IDE and click "Run ALL" to execute the scripts.

 ### RQ1 Result
 The code is in **experiments/rq1.ipynb**.